espressif/esp-dev-kits/esp32-s3-lcd-ev-board/examples/lvgl_demos/README.md

 ### Build and Flash

-1. The project configure PSRAM with 80M Octal by default. **For best performance**, please configure PSRAM with 120M DDR(Octal) by the following commands. see [here](../../README.md#psram-120m-ddr) for more details.
+1. The project configure PSRAM with 80M Octal by default. **Only for boards with ESP32-S3-WROOM-1-N16R8 can enable PSRAM 120M DDR(Octal) feature by the following commands**, see [here](../../README.md#psram-120m-ddr) for more details.
     ```
     rm -rf build sdkconfig sdkconfig.old
     idf.py -D SDKCONFIG_DEFAULTS="sdkconfig.defaults;sdkconfig.test.psram_120m_ddr" reconfigure